-- Be clear about what you need from your listening partner: Active listening, a good vent, problem solving.
+- Be clear about what you need from your listening partner: Active listening, a good vent, or problem-solving.

-- Agree on giving each other feedback as diplomatically as possible with the purpose of you each gaining more insight into what your listening partner most needs when expressing fragile or strong feelings.
+- Agree on giving each other feedback as diplomatically as possible.
+The purpose is that each of you gains more insight into what your listening partner most needs when expressing fragile or strong feelings.

-When the person being listened to feels they’ve got it all out, they could indicate this to the listener with a phrase like, ‘Thank you, I’ve got it all out now.’
+When the person being listened to feels they’ve got it all out, they could indicate this to the listener; “Thank you, I’ve got it all out now.”